segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/index.md

 > If you are using the Analytics iOS (Classic) SDK, you can find [the documentation here](/docs/connections/sources/catalog/libraries/mobile/ios).
 Many of the features available in the Analytics-Swift SDK are not available in the Analytics iOS (Classic) SDK.

 ## Timestamps in Swift
-Due to changes made in our Swift library that increase the efficiency of the library, when the `sentAt` timestamp is added to an event payload has changed.
+Due to efficiency updates made to Segment's Swift library, Segment now adds the `sentAt` timestamp to an event when the batch is complete and initially tried to the Segment API.
 This can impact the value of the `timestamp` field calculated by Segment if users are operating in an offline mode.
-More details on this change can be seen in our [timestamp documentation](https://segment.com/docs/connections/spec/common/#sentat){:target="_blank"}.
+More details on this change can be seen in Segment's [timestamp documentation](/docs/connections/spec/common/#sentat).